Hindi Belt: Geography and demography

-The highly fertile, flat, alluvial Gangetic plain occupies the northern portion of the Hindi Heartland, the Vindhyas in Madhya Pradesh demarcate the southern boundary and the hills and dense forests of Jharkhand and Chhattisgarh lie in the east.
+The highly fertile, flat, alluvial Indo-Gangetic Plains occupies the northern portion of the Hindi heartland; the Vindhyas in Madhya Pradesh demarcate the southern boundary and the hills and dense forests of Jharkhand and Chhattisgarh lie in the east.
 The region has a predominantly subtropical climate, with cool winters, hot summers and moderate monsoons.
 The climate does vary with latitude somewhat, with winters getting cooler and rainfall decreasing.
 It can vary significantly with altitude, especially in Jharkhand and Chhattisgarh.

 The Hindi Heartland supports about a third of India's population and occupies about a quarter of its geographical area.
 The population is concentrated along the fertile Ganges plain in the states of Uttar Pradesh, Madhya Pradesh, Chhattisgarh, Jharkhand and Bihar.

-Although the vast majority of the population is rural, significant urban cities include Chandigarh, Panchkula, Delhi, Lucknow, Kanpur, Raipur, Allahabad, Jaipur, Agra, Varanasi, Indore, Bhopal, Patna, Jamshedpur and Ranchi.
-The region hosts a diverse population, with various dialects of Hindi being spoken along with other Indian languages, and multi-religious population including Hindus, Muslims, Sikhs along with people from various castes and a significant tribal population.
+Although the vast majority of the population is rural, significant urban cities include Chandigarh, Delhi, Lucknow, Kanpur, Raipur, Allahabad, Jaipur, Jodhpur, Agra, Varanasi, Indore, Bhopal, Patna, Jamshedpur and Ranchi.
+The region hosts a diverse population, with various dialects of Hindi being spoken along with other Indian languages, and a multi-religious population including Hindus, Muslims, Sikhs along with people from various castes and a significant tribal population.

 Political sphere

-Political development and climate in these states since Indian independence has been dominated by caste and creed based politics.
-Politically these states has been mostly been dominated by mainstream national parties like Congress and BJP for the past few decades.
+Political development and climate in these states since Indian independence has been dominated by caste and religious-based politics.

+The term "Hindi Belt" overlaps with "Cow Belt", a slang and pejorative in Indian politics, owing to the importance the issue of cattle slaughter receives in these regions compared to other political issues.
+Politically these states have been mostly been dominated by mainstream national parties like Indian National Congress and Bharatiya Janata Party.
 They also have been crucial for winning national elections due to their relatively large population size and political influence.